-The allegations directed at the world’s most popular streaming platform are that Spotify encourage and even pay producers to create tracks under pseudonyms.
+The allegations directed at the world’s most popular streaming platform are that Spotify encourages and even pays producers to create tracks under pseudonyms.
 A Google search of some of the supposed fake artists confirms this, with no information appearing on the artists in question in the form of a personal website or links to social media.

-Spotify have denied the allegations saying they have never created fake artists and put them on Spotify playlists.
-In a statement Spotify said they pay royalties for all tracks on Spotify, and for everything play listed.
+Spotify has denied the allegations saying they have never created fake artists and put them on Spotify playlists.
+In a statement, Spotify said they pay royalties for all tracks on Spotify, and for everything playlisted.
 They also added that they do not own rights, are not a label, and that all their music is licensed from rights-holders.

 Spotify’s playlists are extremely popular and are often the main go to for users in discovering new music.
 The importance of these playlists is also seen in that record labels pay large amounts of money to have their artists featured on them, making the possibility that fake artists could be replacing real artists on them a major bone of contention for record labels.